mdapena/Angular-Project-Structure/README.md

 ## Description

-This project is a proposal for an Angular project's organization and structure using the domain and modularity approach.
+This project is a proposal for the organisation and structure of an Angular project using the domain and modularity approach.
 This structure arises from the need to separate the domain/workspace layer from the different concepts of Angular's application and infrastructure.
 This project defines a directory structure for an Angular application, feel free to design your own tree structure if these are not suitable.

 ## Summary